-HAT the candid Reader may be truly informed of the real Import of the Bill, to which these Sheets refer, I have annexed a Copy of the faid Bill, as transmitted under the Great Seal of Great-Britain; together with His Majesty's Commission to His Grace the Lord Lieutenant, for giving the Royal Affent thereto, from a Duplicate thereof, now in the Secretary's Office.
-The
+HAT the candid Reader may be truly informed of the real Import of the Bill, to which these Sheets refer, I have annexed a Copy of the faid Bill, as transmitted under the Great Seal of Great-Britain; together with His Majefty's Commillion to His Grace the Lord Lieutenant, for giving the Royal Assent thereto, from a Duplicate thereof, now in the Secretary's Office.
+The 4.9 PPENDIX.
+HAT the candid Reader toay be truly informed of the real Import of the Bill, to which these Sheets refer I have annexed a Copy of the faid Bill, as transmitted under the Great Scal of Great-Britan 10gother with His Majel & Commillen to His Grace the Lord Lieutenant, for giving who Royal Affent'thereto, from & Duplicate thereof, now in the Secretary's Office.
+The The BILL.

-The BILL.